What is XBRL?

 Which business types are excluded from XBRL filing?

-Solvent exempt private companies (EPCs) will continue to be exempted from filing their financial statements with ACRA.
+Solvent-exempt private companies (EPCs) will also be exempted from filing their financial statements with ACRA.

 Insolvent EPCs will have the following options to file their financial statements with ACRA:

 - A full set of financial statements in XBRL format; or

 - Simplified XBRL if the company satisfy as a smaller and non-publicly accountable company.

 Smaller and non-publicly accountable companies are given the advantage of filing their Financial Statement in a Simplified XBRL format and a PDF copy of the Financial Statement authorised by their directors.